 Patty Loveless Returns To CMA Awards Stage To Perform With Chris Stapleton

-Fans of ’90s country music were in heaven Wednesday night when Patty Loveless, the CMA’s 1996 Female Vocalist of the Year, took the stage to perform with Chris Stapleton.
+Fans of ’90s country music were in heaven on November 9, 2022 when Patty Loveless, the CMA’s 1996 Female Vocalist of the Year, took the stage to perform with Chris Stapleton.

 Patty Loveless was one of the greatest female artists of the ’90s with her recognizable sound, influenced by her Kentucky bluegrass upbringing.
 “Blame It On Your Heart,” “You Don’t Even Know Who I Am,” and “How Can I Help You Say Goodbye” are just a few of the songs that made Loveless one of the best voices of the genre.

 Patty mostly retired from performing in 2009, but has made guest appearances on other artists albums, including “Dear Diamond” from Miranda Lambert’s 2010 album Four the Record.